 Profile

-Duane helps clients navigate complex legal and regulatory matters involving privacy, consumer protection, and data governance, with a focus on regulation involving emerging technology.
-He advises on privacy matters, advertising law, competition, and consumer financial laws and regulations, and represents clients before the Federal Trade Commission (FTC) and Consumer Financial Protection Bureau (CFPB).
-He has particular expertise with clients working in financial technology (fintech), payments, artificial intelligence (AI), and digital assets.
+Duane helps clients navigate complex legal and regulatory matters involving privacy, consumer protection, and data governance, with a focus on regulation involving emerging technology including artificial intelligence (AI).
+He successfully handles Federal Trade Commission (FTC) inquires and advocates before the agency, in addition to representing clients dealing with the Consumer Financial Protection Bureau (CFPB) and state agencies.
+He counsels clients on privacy law, advertising law, competition, and consumer financial laws and regulations, including advising on litigation matters, and has significant experience in financial technology (fintech), payments, digital assets, and AI.
 Prior to joining Wiley, Duane was an Assistant Director in the Division of Financial Practices at the FTC, where he led consumer protection efforts in fintech.

-Duane has been named a “Top Lawyer for Fintech” by Business Insider (2021) and a “Trailblazer” in cryptocurrency, blockchain, and fintech by the National Law Journal (2022).
-He serves as a member of the Firm’s Management Committee and Chair of its Diversity, Equity, and Inclusion Committee.
+Duane is a co-chair of Wiley’s Privacy, Cyber, and Data Governance practice, and has been named a “Top Lawyer for Fintech” by Business Insider (2021) and a “Trailblazer” in cryptocurrency, blockchain, and fintech by the National Law Journal (2022).
+He also serves as a member of the Firm’s Management Committee and Chair of its Diversity, Equity, and Inclusion Committee.

 Experience